UoB-COMSM0166/2025-group-23/README.md

 - 15% ~750 words

 - Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

+# 8. Sustainability, Ethics and Accessibility

+- Evidence of the impact of your game across the environment and two of the other areas: (Social, Technical, Individual, Economic).

 # 8. Conclusion